lyon-fnal/devenv/README.md

 For Catalina information, including gaining access to your `Documents` directory, if that's necessary.
 See [here](https://www.firehydrant.io/blog/nfs-with-docker-on-macos-catalina/).

-## The docker images
+# 6. The docker images

 There are five docker images you may pull or build (note that all of the images have `lyonfnal/` in front).
+Shown here are the `sl6` variants.
+The first two have an `sl7` variant.

 * `devenv:sl6` Scientific Linux 6 base image (970 MB).
 Includes SL6 with packages needed for development.
 * `devenv_cvmfs:sl6` Above as base with CVMFS (400 MB more than base).
 Allows one to mount CVMFS.
 Three cvmfs directories are mounted,